live-clones/gmsh/tutorial/python/README.txt

 module (`gmsh.py').
 These can be either obtained

-- using `pip install --upgrade gmsh', which will download the binary Software Development Kit (SDK) from the Gmsh website and install the necessary files automatically.
+- using `pip install --upgrade gmsh', which will download the binary Software Development Kit (SDK) and install the necessary files automatically.

-- by downloading the SDK for your operating system from the Gmsh website, uncompressing the gmsh*-sdk.* archive and adding the "lib" directory to PYTHONPATH.
+- by manually downloading the SDK for your operating system from the Gmsh website, uncompressing the gmsh*-sdk.* archive and adding the "lib" directory to PYTHONPATH.
 For example, if you are currently in the root directory of the uncompressed SDK:

     export PYTHONPATH=${PYTHONPATH}:${PWD}/lib